sinshu/meltysynth/README.md

 http://www.synthfont.com/SFSPEC21.PDF

 * __Polyphone Soundfont Editor__
-Some of the test cases are generated with Polyphone.
+Some of the test cases were generated with Polyphone.
 https://www.polyphone-soundfonts.com/